Psychedelic/cap-docs/docs/index.md

 - [ICSnakes (NFTs)](https://xn--4n8h7h.ws/)
 - [ICPSquad (NFTs)](https://twitter.com/ICPSquadNFT)

+## 🔌 Plug's Integration and Role

 As for **Plug's integration**, it isn't only to show users the transaction history of tokens/NFTs in their wallet that support Plug.
-With CAP, Plug can provide its users with transaction history data regardless of whether the NFT or Token has integrated CAP yet.

-A partial transaction history will be integrated through Plug in CAP, which will **seed** the information so that users **can always see where the assets in their wallet went, and what happened to them**.
-When the NFT/Token decides to fully integrate CAP, it can seamlessly continue this transaction history natively.
+Plug will also integrate CAP to play an important role in seeding the transaction history for any project that can be held/surfaced in Plug, whether it has already integrated CAP or not.

+This way, Plug can create an early activity history for users on their wallet, who will see an activity for any NFT/Token they trade with through Plug.
+Then, when the NFT/Token fully integrates CAP it will already have some records to populate their history canister.

+Still, **we strongly recommend** that projects fully integrate CAP directly into their canisters so all activity across the entire IC will be captured, and not just activity going through Plug.